 The two tracks within the Certificate Program emphasize either language proficiency or area studies.
-Students wishing further information or intending to enroll in the program should see the chief adviser, Dr. Gloria Bernabe-Ramos, Associate Director of the Latin American, Caribbean and Latino Studies Program, 520 Thompson Hall, tel.
-545-4868, to sign up and for advising.
+Students wishing further information or intending to enroll in the program should see the chief adviser, Jacob A. Carter, Student Advisor of the Latin American, Caribbean and Latino Studies Program, 310 Machmer Hall, tel.
+413-545-4868, to sign up and for advising.

 Track A: Language Emphasis

 - Students must demonstrate a practical working knowledge, defined as the ability to engage in ordinary conversations and to read mature but nontechnical material, in Spanish or Portuguese.
 This knowledge may be demonstrated by examination or by satisfactory performance in either Spanish 311 or 312; or either Portuguese 311 or 312.